-When providing caregiving at home for someone with Alzheimer’s disease or another type of dementia, it could take a bit of creativity to identify enriching activities that increase their sense of purpose and meaning.
-Providing exceptional elder care in Ashland and the surrounding area, All Care In-Home Care Solutions offers the tips below to help get you started:
+When providing caregiving at home for someone with Alzheimer’s disease or another type of dementia, it could take a bit of creativity to identify enriching senior activities that increase their sense of purpose and meaning.
+As exceptional providers of senior care services in Klamath Falls and surrounding communities, All Care In-Home Care Solutions offers the tips below to help get you started:

 - Look into local and nationwide organizations that assist those in need – the homeless, veterans, animals, women and children in poverty or a crisis situation, etc.

 - Determine if these companies have any volunteer opportunities that older individuals or those with cognitive impairment could provide assistance with, such as:

 - Organizations like Mothers Against Drunk Driving have ribbon campaigns that call for folding, cutting, and stapling lengths of ribbon to cards for distribution.